src-d/guide/general/organizational_legal_structure.md

 ![Organizational Chart](https://i.imgur.com/X1PslbS.png)

-# Management Team
+# Leadership

-Our management team consists of the CEO, COO, CTO & VP of Marketing
+Our leadership consists of the CEO, COO, Head of Product, CTO, VP of Engineering, VP of Marketing, Head of Sales.

 # Legal Structure